Online Card Game with Node.js and Socket.io - Episode 3

 };

-First I need to parse both the last card on the table and the card that the user wants to play and I have to create an array such that the card 3H (Three of Hearts) will become [[3],[H]].
-This then allows me to do a comparison as displayed above.
+First I parse both the last card on the table and the card the user wants to play, creating an array so that 3H (Three of Hearts) becomes [[3],[H]].
+This lets me run the comparison shown above.

-I hope you've enjoyed this article - I'm looking forward to posting again in the not so distant future about further progress.
-There's still a lot more to do and I will hopefully be investigating how to implement the game flow - that is, when is a particular player allowed to draw / play a card.
+I’m looking forward to posting about further progress soon.
+There’s still a lot to build, and next up I want to figure out the game flow: when a particular player is allowed to draw or play a card.